Historic SpaceX launch postponed because of stormy weather

 "I wanted them to see the flip side and get to see the next era of space travel," said Gatz, who lives in Deltona, Florida.
 "It's exciting and hopeful."

-NASA hired SpaceX and Boeing in 2014 to transport astronauts to the space station in a new kind of public-private partnership.
-Development of SpaceX's Dragon and Boeing's Starliner capsules took longer than expected, however.
-Boeing's ship is not expected to fly astronauts into space until early 2021.
+NASA hired SpaceX and Boeing in 2014 to design and build spaceships to carry astronauts to the space station in a new kind of public-private partnership.
+Boeing's capsule, called the Starliner, is not expected to fly astronauts into space until early 2021.

 "We're doing it differently than we've ever done it before," Bridenstine said.
 "We're transforming how we do spaceflight in the future."